wo3kie/cxxDojo/README.md

 **6. bind.cpp**
 What is boost::apply?
 What is boost::protect?
 Write a short program to demonstrate usage of each of them

+**7. sign.verify.cpp**
-**7. Write a program to sign/verify a message with a RSA key
+Write a program to sign/verify a message with a RSA key

 ```{r, engine='bash'}
 $ openssl genrsa -des3 -out private.key 1024